Hossein-Salami/RDC/README.md

 # RDC
 A MATLAB project for modeling coupled reaction, diffusion, and crystallization processes in a biocatalytic reactive crystallization process.

-Main.m defines intial parameters including vessel pH, total enzyme concentration, etc. It calls on Crystal.m and rate_calc.m to calculate the rate of reaction and crystallization at each instance in time.
+Main.m defines intial parameters including vessel pH, total enzyme concentration, etc. It calls on rate_calc.m that calculates the derivative of each state in the system by using Crystal.m and RxnDiffusion to calculate the rate of crystallization and reaction at each instance in time.
+Csat.m and pH_help.m support the Crystal.m to cacluate the birth and growth terms.